jonbarrow/CemUI/README.md

 ![CemuManager](http://i.imgur.com/xoo1hvx.png)

+# NOT UNDER CURRENT DEVELOPMENT
+Due to several reasons, development on CemUI has stopped for now.
+We plan to pick the project up again in the future, but as of now it is not under development.
+The main reason for this is the host which housed the custom API, along with the database it used, went through recent updates and lost the entire database.
+I (RedDuckss, main developer) also had a PC roll back, and I lost my backup of the database.
+The database had over 3k entries, which cannot be easily remade.
+We have also moved on to other, bigger projects including game development and our overall interest in Cemu itself has dropped a lot.
+The CemUI discord has been revamped to display these changes.

 # CemUI
 A small launcher for the Cemu WiiU emulator made with Electron.
 You can reach us (the developers) on Discord [here.][1]